FloFaber/localStorage/README.md

 // 123456
 ```

-As you can see, this plugin will also convert JSON to arrays and objects and, of cource, back (if it's able to)
+As you can see, this plugin will also converts arrays and objects to JSON and back.

 ### Clear whole localStorage
 Just pass 0 (zero) twice.